LucasDelfino92/morrowindsharp/modlist.md

 - [**Easy Escort**](https://www.nexusmods.com/morrowind/mods/45712?) by NullCascade: ensures that your followers get warped to you if they get too far away.
 Compatible with any follower from any mod, without any special script attached to that NPC.
 - [**Fix those bastard rope fences**](https://www.nexusmods.com/morrowind/mods/45741) by EJ-12 and Petethegoat: modifies collision boxes on rope-related meshes to prevent getting stuck in them, as well as the player and NPC's hitboxes, making it easier to squeeze past NPCs in tight situations.
 - [**FMI - Sane Ordinators**](https://www.nexusmods.com/morrowind/mods/47381) by PoodleSandwich: makes it so Ordinators will not kill you for wearing Indoril armor once you have been named Nerevarine by Vivec, or if you are Master or Patriarch of the Temple.
+- [**Ghost Revenge**](https://www.nexusmods.com/morrowind/mods/45674) by rot: newly murdered characters are now drawn to the tombs of their ancestors.
+You will meet your victims again.
 - [**Give a Gift**](https://www.nexusmods.com/morrowind/mods/46661) by NullCascade: the player can now also bribe NPCs with items, instead of just gold.
 - [**Gondolier Destinations**](https://www.nexusmods.com/morrowind/mods/42306/?) by PeterBitt: each gondolier in Vivec will now get you to all gondolier ports in Vivec.
 - [**Graphic Herbalism - MWSE and OpenMW Edition**](https://www.nexusmods.com/morrowind/mods/46599) by Stuporstar and Greatness7: automatically harvests herbs, instead of opening the container interface.
 Picked herbs will now have their meshes modified or disappear altogether (they will still respawn).